Search the World - enter sentence or part of word

 Poland is all about getting back to the basics of life.
 If you’ve lost your smile, then pick a city in this nation and plan your holiday today.
 You’ll find that smile is shining brightly in your reflection not long after.

-Finding the Best of Poland
+Best of Poland

 What makes Poland stand out as a destination is its resilience and personal pride.
 There is a level of independence found here that is refreshing and inviting.
 This attitude also provides the foundation for the vibrancy and culture found in many of the country’s top sites.

 If you are thinking about a tour of Poland, here are some of the best options to consider adding to your itinerary.

 Initially built in the 13th century, this Gothic castle is the home of some of Poland’s rarest artifacts.
 Here you will be able to find a preserved piece of the Polish royal crown.
 The stunning Szczerbiec coronation sword is here as well.
 You’ll find extensive grounds to explore, plenty of open space, and an inviting atmosphere.

 Poland provides powerful experiences to those who love to wander.
 It has also seen some of the world’s greatest tragedies.
 One of its most humbling and emotional sites is the infamous Nazi concentration camp located near Oswiecim.
 More than 25 million people come here each here to pay homage to the many who suffered here.
 Yet, with each footstep taken, one can still hear echoes of hope.